Echinocereus engelmannii: Taxonomy

+Distribution

-Origin and Habitat: Engelmann's hedgehog cactus is one of the most common species of cactus in the south-western USA (southern California, Arizona, southern Nevada, Utah) and Mexico (Baja California down to northern Baja California Sur, Sonora).
+Engelmann's hedgehog cactus is one of the most common species of cactus in the south-western US (southern California, Arizona, southern Nevada, Utah) and Mexico (Baja California down to northern Baja California Sur, Sonora) at elevations from sea level to 2400 meters.
 There are a number of varieties of Echinocereus engelmannii, and some are rare.

-Altitude: From near sea level to 2400 meters.

 Habitat: It grows in different dry habitats normally in well drained deserts in the Sonoran and Mojave deserts, chaparral, pinyon-juniper woodlands, grass, and Great Basin shrub in flats with fine sand on the plain, washes and canyons in the desert, and also in gravelly, sandy, or rocky hillsides, and in mountain ranges.
 The rich flora and diverse vegetation of the area includes, among others, Ferocactus cylindraceus, Mammillaria microcarpa, Mammillaria tetrancistra, Echinocereus scopulorum, Fouquieria sp., Larrea tridentata, Cercidium microphyllum, Idria columnaris, Opuntia leptocaulis, Opuntia ramosissima, and Opuntia engelmannii.
 Engelmann's hedgehog cactus is abundant throughout its range.

 Uses

 Echinocereus engelmannii is used as a landscape plant in its native areas.
 In pot culture, this species requires well aerated gritty substrate and a hot and sunny location in the summer.
 During winter, this species tolerates light frost and wet (if well-drained) soil.
-In cultivation, this species usually does not bloom until it develops 2-3 branches.
+In cultivation, this species usually does not bloom until it develops 2–3 branches.